 The Copywriting Site Here you get free information, tips, and tricks on copywriting that sells!
-Home All Free Articles Additional Resources Link to Us Recommended Books About Frank Free eBooks Services: Translation/Copywriting Information Brokers Business Humor
+Home All Free Articles Additional Resources Link to Us Services: Translation/Copywriting Information Brokers Business Humor

 A desire to buy something often involves a subconscious decision.
 In fact, I claim that 95% of buying decisions are indeed subconscious.
 I recall a time when I applied one of these subconscious devices by changing just one word of an ad, and response doubled.
 I refer to these subconscious devices as psychologal "triggers."
 A